nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 You can still collect anonymous statistics while respecting the GDPR.
 On All About Berlin, I use [Plausible Analytics](https://plausible.io/).
 Your statistics lose some precision and granularity, but they give you sufficient insight into your user base.

 You can also collect personal data, so long as you collect it with consent, use it for its intended purpose, store it securely and delete it when it's no longer needed.

+There are privacy-friendly and GDPR-compliant ways to save user preferences.
+This is usually done with [local storage and session storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
+Unlike data stored in cookies, this information stays in the user's browser.
+It is not transmitted to the server on every request.

 ## Available options